 There are different types of insurance.
 Which type is best for you depends on several factors.
 For example, the size of your company, how you do business, and how many deliveries you do on debit account.

-• Insurance per debtor: if you have a customer who regularly pays a large sum.
+• Insurance per debtor: if you have a customer who may not be able to pay your invoices.

 • Credit insurance per country: if you mainly do business with customers from one or a few countries.

-• Turnover insurance: this is the most complete type of credit insurance.
-If you take out turnover insurance, you insure your entire turnover against non-paying customers.
+• Turnover insurance: this insures your entire turnover against non-paying customers.

 How much does credit insurance cost?